Fancy Ben, The World's Last Nuke

 But he'll go loud.

 It's not the size that counts,Fancy Ben is believed to be a Mark VI, made-in-America nuclear bomb, over three tons in weight, and enough juice to wipe out an entire section of the Megacity.
 Originally described as having suffered superficial damage when struck by gunfire and explosives in what was likely an exhilarating moment for everyone around, Fancy Ben has since been rendered unrecognizable.

 But the fuse to the fission.

-Some think that all this tinkering has rendered Ben permanently inoperable, though no one is really willing to take the chance.
+Some think all the tinkering has rendered Ben permanently inoperable, but no one is willing to take the chance.